Rayenbenassi/calculator/README.md

-# calculator
+# Calculator

-this is a simple calculator project using java 17
+This is a simple calculator project using Java 17.

+This calculator treats all operators with the same priority.

+**TODO:**
+- Make the calculator priority-sensitive.